gwendi/craft-ai-client-js/README.md

 - the context schema, i.e. the list of property keys and their type (as defined in the following section),
 - the output properties, i.e. the list of property keys on which the agent takes decisions,

-> :warning: In the current version, only one output property can be provided, and must be of type `enum`.
+> :warning: In the current version, only one output property can be provided.

 - the `time_quantum` is the minimum amount of time, in seconds, that is meaningful for an agent; context updates occurring faster than this quantum won't be taken into account.
 As a rule of thumb, you should always choose the largest value that seems right and reduce it, if necessary, after some tests.
 - the `learning_period` is the maximum amount of time, in seconds, that matters for an agent; the agent's decision model can ignore context that is older than this duration.
 You should generally choose the smallest value that fits this description.

-> :warning: if no time_quantum is specified, default value is 600.
+> :warning: if no time_quantum is specified, the default value is 600.

 > :warning: if no learning_period is specified, the default value is 15000 time quantums.